FDP control in multivariate linear models using the bootstrap: Proofs for the main text

 when this is well defined and take $ q^n_{k}(S) $ to be 1 when it is not (i.e. when $ k $ is larger than the size of the set).
 Here for $ z \in \bigcup_{1 \leq j \leq L} \mathbb{R}^j $, $ \text{dim}(z) $ denotes the dimension of $ z $.
 Similarly define $ q_k(S) $ to be the $ k $th minimum value in the set

-Finally we define functions $ \phi_{n}: \left\lbrace g: \mathcal{V} \rightarrow \bigcup_{0 \leq j \leq L} \mathbb{R}^j \right\rbrace \rightarrow \mathbb{R} $ which send
+Finally we define functions $ \phi_{n}: \left\lbrace h: \mathcal{V} \rightarrow \bigcup_{0 \leq j \leq L} \mathbb{R}^j \right\rbrace \rightarrow \mathbb{R} $ which send

-and $ \phi: \left\lbrace g: \mathcal{V} \rightarrow \bigcup_{0 \leq j \leq L} \mathbb{R}^j \right\rbrace \rightarrow \mathbb{R} $ which sends $ S \mapsto \min_{1 \leq k \leq K \wedge \left| \mathcal{H} \right|} t_k^{-1}(q_{k}(S)). $\\
+and $ \phi: \left\lbrace h: \mathcal{V} \rightarrow \bigcup_{0 \leq j \leq L} \mathbb{R}^j \right\rbrace \rightarrow \mathbb{R} $ which sends $ S \mapsto \min_{1 \leq k \leq K \wedge \left| \mathcal{H} \right|} t_k^{-1}(q_{k}(S)). $\\

 With these definitions in mind we are ready to prove Theorem \ref{thm:JERcontrol}. \begin{proof} Defining $ \textswab{c}' $ as in Section \ref{SS:convergence}, $T_n|_{\mathcal{N}} $ converges to $ \mathcal{G}(0, \textswab{c}')|_{\mathcal{N}} $ in distribution by Theorem \ref{thm:tstatconv}.
-As such, using the fact that $ \phi_n $ is the composition of functions which are either continuous or converge uniformly with range $ [0,1] $ (since the minimum is continuous), by Lemma \ref{lem:unifconv} and the Continuous Mapping Theorem,
+As such, using the fact that $ \phi_n $ is the composition of functions which are either continuous or converge uniformly with range $ [0,1] $, by Lemma \ref{lem:unifconv} and the Continuous Mapping Theorem,

 By the same logic, and applying Theorem \ref{thm:boottstat}, for sets $ H $ such that $ \mathcal{N} \subset H \subset \mathcal{H} $,

 This convergence occurs conditional on the data, a fact that we take as implicit in \eqref{eq:bc} and in the rest of the proof.
 As such, applying Theorem \ref{thm:consist}, it follows almost surely that $ \lambda^*_{\alpha,n,B}(H) \rightarrow \lambda_{\alpha} = F^{-1}(\alpha) $, where $ F $ is the CDF of $ f_{H}(\mathcal{G}(0, \textswab{c}')) $ using the fact that $ F $ is strictly increasing (which follows from the form of $ f_H $ and the fact that the density of the multivariate normal distribution is positive everywhere) and continuous, by Lemma \ref{lem:F0cont}.
 Letting $ F_n $ be the CDF of $ f_{n, \mathcal{N}}(T_n) $ and $ F_0 $ be the CDF of $ f_{\mathcal{N}}(\mathcal{G}(0, \textswab{c}')) $, we have $ F_n \conv F_0 $ pointwise using \eqref{eq:tconv} and the fact that $ F_0 $ is continuous (which follows from Lemma \ref{lem:F0cont}).
 As such, applying Lemma \ref{cor:convcor} (since $F_n$ and $F_0$ are CDFs and $ F_0 $ is continuous), it follows that for all $ \epsilon > 0, $